Career Advising

 Body

-The Careers in Medicine Specialty Panel Series is held each fall to introduce first-year students to the AAMC's Careers in Medicine Program (AAMC login reqired) and allow exploration of specialties through presentations and Q&A sessions with clinical faculty.
+The Careers in Medicine Specialty Panel Series is held each fall to introduce first-year students to the AAMC's Careers in Medicine Program (AAMC login required) and allow exploration of specialties through presentations and Q&A sessions with clinical faculty.

 Additionally, events sponsored by clinical departments occur throughout the year and are posted to the Larner Medical Student Activities Calendar.